 Instructions

-- Pour the beans onto a counter and sort through them and discard obvious broken pieces and any rocks, as well as any dark beans.
+- Pour the 1 lb bag of dry beans onto a counter and sort through them and discard obvious broken pieces and any rocks, as well as any dark beans.

 - Cover and cook on low for 7-9 hours.
 You want to ensure you don't overcook them.
 You don't want them falling apart.

-- Once cooked, turn the slow cooker off.
+- Once cooked, give them a good stir and then turn the crock pot off.

 - They are now ready to serve.
 You can serve them plain or top them off with your favorite toppings such as feta or cotija cheese and parsley or cilantro.